Snowiiii/Pumpkin/docs/config/authentication.md

 :::

 #### `cape`: Boolean
-Weather to use player capes or not.
+Whether to use player capes or not.

 :::code-group
 ```toml [features.toml] {3}